daniel-bogdoll/ad-datasets/README.md

 same authors and building on one another.
 ###### Related Paper
 This property solely consists of a link to the paper related to the data set.
+Please use an arXiv URL, whenever available.
 ###### Sampling Rate [Hz]
 The Sampling Rate [Hz] property specifies the sampling rate in Hertz at which the sensors in the data set work.
 However, this